davidlahoz/Web-Page-Screenshot-Utility/README.md

 ## Info

-### `grab_all.ps1` (Windows) and `grab_all.sh` (Linux/MacOS)
+### `grab_all.*`

-The script `grab_all.*` is used to run the screenshot utility.
-It accepts input parameters to specify the input file containing URLs and the output option for filenames.
+These scripts facilitate the execution of the screenshot utility.
+They accept input parameters to specify the input file containing URLs and the output directory for saving screenshots.
+By default, the URLs listed in `urls.txt` are utilized.

-By default it will use the urls listed in urls.txt
+There are two versions that do the exact same thing but for different platforms.

-There are two versions of it, one in PWSH, to be executed on Windows and avoid the hassle of bash.
-And sh for MacOS and Linux devices.
+- `grab_all.ps1` to be used with Windows-based devices to avoid the hassle of enabling bash
-They are both the same.
+- `grab_all.sh` to be used with Linux/MacOS devices.

 ### `grab_url.js`